hotmeshio/sdk-typescript/README.md

 You have a Redis instance?
 Good.
 You're ready to go.

 ## MeshCall
-The **MeshCall** module connects and exposes your functions as idempotent endpoints, callable from any service with a connection to Redis.
+The **MeshCall** module connects and exposes your functions as idempotent endpoints.

 <details style="padding: .5em">
   <summary style="font-size:1.25em;">Run an idempotent cron job</summary>